About The Hi-Pointe Theatre

 During the early days of cinema, the Warner Bros.
 Circuit of Theatres operated the Hi-Pointe, followed by Fanchon & Marco, St. Louis Amusement, and St. Louis’s Arthur Enterprises.

-St. Louisans George and Georgia James have owned the theater since the 1970s.
-Their daughter Diana, and her husband, Bill Grayson, have taken over the operation and are continuing the family tradition these days.
+St. Louisans George and Georgia James owned the theater since the 1970s.

 The theater has benefited from many renovations over its history.
 The aquamarine seating, a longtime favorite of St. Louis moviegoers, was added in 1963 and recently refurbished.
 Today, the theater boasts a huge new screen and explosive Dolby Digital sound while preserving the theater’s historic and neighborhood feel.
 This includes a cozy lobby, turquoise curtains, updated second-floor restrooms, and men’s urinals noted by the Riverfront Times as “best in St. Louis.”